momentum-morehouse/python-oo-money-tdd-Ikemefula/README.md

 Read the classes `Currency` and `Money` as well as their tests.
 Using the docstrings included, complete these classes.
 Upon completion, the tests in `money_test.py` should pass.

-To run the tests, make sure you have run `pipenv install` and `pipenv shell` and then run `pytest -x`.
+To run the tests, make sure you have run `pipenv install` and `pipenv shell` and then run `pytest-x' `.

 ### Step 2